pranavkshirsagar1924/product_sells_analyzer/readme.txt

-you will need EMO database from kagel
+you will need OnlineRetail dataset from kagel or github.